-The Abbey of Ebrach was founded in 1127 in the Middle Ebrach Valley.
-The daughter of Morimond is the oldest right-rhine monastery of the Cistercian Order and experienced its first flowering under Abbot Adam in the 12th century.
+The Ebrach Abbey was founded in 1127 in the Middle Ebrach Valley.
+The daughter Morimonds is the oldest monastery of the Cistercian order on the right bank of the Rhine and experienced its first flowering under Abbot Adam in the 12th century.

-In 1136 there were already seven Grangien, until 1158 six daughter sitouts took place.
-From the 13th to the 15th century, there was a comprehensive expansion of property and feudal ownership.
-Ebrach grew into one of the wealthiest monasteries in Franconia, with the Prince-Bishop’s Office of Würzburg as lord of the state.
+There were already seven grangia in 1136, and six subsidiaries were founded by 1158.
+From the 13th to the 15th century, there was an extensive expansion of the company’s own and fiefdom holdings.
+Ebrach grew into one of the wealthiest monasteries in Franconia with the Prince-Bishopric of Würzburg as the sovereign.

-Under Abbot Alberich Degen (1658-1686) and his successors, in particular Wilhelm Sölner (1714 to 1741), ebrach flourished again.
-Official and municipal courtyards, not least many village churches, were rebuilt.
-The Ebrach monks were influential in terms of cultural landscape, especially through wine and silviculture.
-Sheep farming was also of great importance.
-The forests around Ebrach are the result of the monastic work, the mixed deciduous forest with a high beech content is still characteristic of the region.
+The Ebrach monks were particularly influential in terms of the cultural landscape due to their wine and forestry.
+Keeping sheep was also very important.
+The surrounding forests of Ebrach are the result of monastic activity, the mixed deciduous forest with a high proportion of beech is still characteristic of the region.

 Author/Photo: Thomas Büttner